Aegis Orchestrator

 cargo clean

-cargo build -p aegis-cli
+cargo build -p aegis-orchestrator

 Deploying Demo Agents